Notice of Privacy Practices

 - Satisfaction Surveys:

-- We may use your information to send a survey to you in the mail.
-Your answers will help us provide better care.
+- We may use your information to contact you requesting feedback on the services provided to you by BHC.
+Your answers will help us provide better care to our patients and the community we serve.

 - Special Programs:

-- If you sign-up for one of our programs such as Golden Care or Heart First, we may share your health information with our volunteers and others so they can check on you while you are in our care.
+- If you sign-up for one of our programs such as Golden Care, we may share your health information with our volunteers and others so they can check on you while you are in our care.

 - Security Cameras: